ThinkEQ/assembly-solutions-ltd/src/pages/product/agricultural-looms.md

         As UK manufacturers with our plant based in the North of England, unlike manufacturers operating from abroad, we can assure the level of quality and speed of turnaround that you’re looking for.
 Want to see where we do this?
 Take a virtual tour of our factory below.

-  - type: column
-    column:
-      title: "Wiring loom manufacturers "
+        **Wiring loom manufacturers**

-      text: Because we know the importance of getting your wiring harness products right in order for you to undertake your day-to-day role, we offer free technical support on all our agricultural wiring harness products.
+        Because we know the importance of getting your wiring harness products right in order for you to undertake your day-to-day role, we offer free technical support on all our agricultural wiring harness products.
 Our friendly team will work with you to come up with wiring harness solution ideas to facilitate continuous innovation in vehicle technology, emissions control and safety systems.
-  - type: column
-    column:
-      title: "When working with ASL, you can expect: "
-      text: |-
-        * Free help with loom design
-        * Free technical support
-        * ISO9001 Quality products
-        * Value for money
-        * Five star service
   - type: column
     column:
       title: Discover what sets ASL apart